 Listed (more less) in reverse chronological order:

-3D Viewer for the Web
+3D viewer for the Web

-360 Video Player for the Web
+360-degree video infra for the Web

 Various custom projects on Unreal Engine 4